 1. Barrel temperature:

-The first two temperatures mainly affect the plasticization and flow of plastics, and the second temperature mainly affects the flow and cooling of plastics.
+The first two temperatures primarily affect the plasticization and flow of the plastics, while the third temperature mainly impacts the cooling and solidification of the plastics.

-The plasticizing process of plastic in different types of injection machines is also different, so the barrel temperature is also different.
+Furthermore, the plasticizing process of plastic in various injection machines is also different, resulting in variations in the required barrel temperature.

 2. Nozzle temperature:

-The nozzle temperature is usually slightly lower than the maximum temperature of the barrel, which is to prevent the “salivation” of molten material in the straight nozzle, a phenomenon known as “salivation.”
+The nozzle temperature is typically set slightly lower than the maximum temperature of the barrel to prevent molten material from dripping out of the straight nozzle, a phenomenon known as “salivation.”

 3. Mold temperature:

-Mold temperature has a great impact on the internal performance and apparent quality of products.
+The mold temperature plays a significant role in determining both the internal performance and visible quality of products.

-The temperature of the mold depends on the crystallinity of the plastic, the size and structure of the product, the performance requirements, and other process conditions (melt temperature, injection speed and pressure, molding cycle, etc.).
+The appropriate mold temperature largely depends on factors such as the plastic’s crystallinity, the size and structure of the product, the desired performance requirements, and other process conditions such as melt temperature, injection speed and pressure, and molding cycle.

-The pressure in the process of injection molding includes plasticizing pressure and injection pressure, which directly affect the plasticization of plastics and the quality of products.
+The injection molding process involves two types of pressure: plasticizing pressure and injection pressure.
+These pressures have a direct impact on the plasticization of the plastics and the resulting quality of the final products.

 1. Plasticizing pressure:

-(back pressure) When the screw injection machine is used, the pressure that the melt at the top of the screw receives when the screw rotates and retreats is called plasticizing pressure, also known as back pressure.
+(Back Pressure) When using a screw injection machine, the pressure that the melt at the top of the screw receives as the screw rotates and retreats is called plasticizing pressure, or back pressure.

 The magnitude of this pressure can be adjusted by the overflow valve in the hydraulic system.

-During injection, the plasticizing pressure needs to be changed according to the design of the screw, the requirements of product quality and the types of plastics.
+During injection, the plasticizing pressure needs to be adjusted according to the screw design, product quality requirements, and plastic types used.

-If these conditions and the rotation speed of the screw are unchanged, increasing the plasticizing pressure will strengthen the shear effect, that is, increase the temperature of the melt, but reduce the plasticizing efficiency, increase the countercurrent and leakage flow, and increase the driving power.
+If these conditions and the screw rotation speed remain constant, increasing the plasticizing pressure will strengthen the shear effect, which raises the melt temperature but reduces plasticizing efficiency, increases countercurrent and leakage flow, and increases driving power.

-In general operation, the plasticizing pressure should be determined as low as possible on the premise of ensuring the good quality of the product.
+In general operation, the plasticizing pressure should be as low as possible while ensuring good product quality.

-The specific value varies with the type of plastic used, but usually it rarely exceeds 20kg /cm2.
+The specific value varies based on the plastic type used, but it usually does not exceed 20 kg/cm2.

 2. Injection pressure:

-In the current production, the injection pressure of almost all injection machines is based on the top of the plunger or screw against the plastic, as converted from the oil circuit pressure.
+In modern production, the injection pressure of almost all injection machines is based on the pressure applied at the top of the plunger or screw pushing against the plastic, as converted from the oil circuit pressure.

-The role of injection pressure in injection molding is to overcome the flow resistance of plastic from the barrel to the cavity, give the melt a filling rate and compact the melt.
+The function of injection pressure in injection molding is to overcome the flow resistance of plastic from the barrel to the cavity, provide the melt with a filling rate, and compact the melt.

-The time required to complete an injection molding process is called the molding cycle, also known as the molding process.
+The duration needed to complete an injection molding process is referred to as the molding cycle, which is also known as the molding process.
 The molding cycle includes the following components:

 Molding cycle: The molding cycle has a direct influence on labor productivity and equipment utilization.
-Hence, during the production process, the relevant time in the molding cycle should be shortened as far as possible on the premise of ensuring the quality.
+Hence, during the production process, the relevant time in the molding cycle should be reduced as much as possible while ensuring product quality.

-In the whole molding cycle, injection time and cooling time are the most important, which have a decisive impact on the quality of products.
+Within the complete molding cycle, injection time and cooling time are the most crucial factors that significantly affect product quality.

-The filling time in the injection time is directly inversely proportional to the filling rate, and the filling time in production is generally about 3-5 seconds.
+The filling time in the injection process is inversely proportional to the filling rate and usually takes around 3-5 seconds during production.

-The pressure holding time in the injection process refers to the time that the plastic material is kept under pressure in the mold cavity, which accounts for a large proportion in the whole injection time, generally about 20-120 seconds (especially thick parts can be as high as 5-10 minutes).
+The pressure holding time in the injection process refers to the time that the plastic material is kept under pressure in the mold cavity.
+It accounts for a significant portion of the injection time and typically lasts between 20-120 seconds (with thick parts potentially taking 5-10 minutes).

-If the dimensions and process conditions of the main runner and gate are normal, the pressure value with the smallest fluctuation range of the shrinkage rate of the product is usually taken as the standard.
+If the dimensions and process conditions of the main runner and gate are normal, the pressure value with the smallest fluctuation range of the product’s shrinkage rate is usually chosen as the standard.

-The other time in the forming cycle is related to whether the production process is continuous and automated and the degree of continuity and automation.
+The other times in the molding cycle are related to the degree of continuity and automation in the production process.